 Water Use & Management

-Although EMC has a relatively small water footprint throughout our operations, we take a conscientious approach to conserving this important global resource today and for future generations.
+Although EMC has a relatively modest water footprint throughout our operations, we take a conscientious approach to conserving this important global resource today and for future generations.
 We are guided by our focus on minimizing water consumption and managing wastewater in our owned and operated facilities to help protect local water quality.
 Our owned global manufacturing facilities produce no industrial wastewater.
 Our greatest potential water impact, however, is directly tied to energy efficiency.
 By creating more efficient products, we reduce the need for water to cool them and decrease the quantities of water demanded for generating electricity.
 To learn more, visit Product Stewardship and Efficiency.

 Water Conservation Efforts

-EMC’s approach includes the use of various water efficiency and conservation features in our facilities worldwide, such as low-flow plumbing fixtures, rainwater capture systems, and free air cooling.
+EMC's approach includes the use of various water efficiency and conservation features in our facilities worldwide, such as low-flow plumbing fixtures, rainwater capture systems, and free air cooling.
 We also consider water conservation and efficiency elements when designing and constructing new facilities.
+In 2014, our Global Energy & Water Management Steering Committee helped to focus regional efforts on water consumption and to expand water conservation programs across the globe.
+To learn more about the committee, visit Efficient Facilities.

 At EMC’s Massachusetts campus facilities, which account for more than 30 percent of our corporate physical footprint, we have implemented a stringent Stormwater Management System to help protect and maintain the integrity of the surrounding resources.
 At these facilities, we have also implemented an Integrated Pest Management program to minimize and eliminate the use of chemical herbicides, insecticides, and pesticides where possible.
 Through diligent management efforts, we ensure a high quality of storm water runoff from our facilities.
 This minimizes the impact of our operations on natural resources, including groundwater and surface water, and helps ensure that these resources are protected in the future.